Customizing node system configuration

 When you add a node system configuration, GKE must recreate the nodes to implement the changes.
 After you've added the configuration to a node pool and the nodes have been recreated, you can verify the new configuration.

-To verify the cgroup configuration for nodes in this node pool, pick a node and connect to it using the following instructions:
+To verify the cgroup configuration for nodes in this node pool with kubectl, pick a node and connect to it using the following instructions:

 1. Create an interactive shell with any node in the node pool.
 Replace mynode in the command with the name of any node in the node pool.